McLaren: Ownership and management

 After Dennis' 2014 return, he had abolished the position of team principal at McLaren, saying it was an 'outdated' position. Éric Boullier was instead named racing director in January 2014, becoming responsible for the F1 team.
-After Dennis' exit, Zak Brown was chosen for the post of executive director, with the post of CEO being left vacant.
-The increasing awareness of the mediocrity of the car prompted a reshuffle in 2018: Brown was promoted to CEO in April, and when Boullier resigned in July, his position was divided between Gil de Ferran as sporting director and Andrea Stella as performance director.
-In May 2019, Andreas Seidl was appointed as a new team principal.
+After Dennis' exit, Zak Brown was chosen for the post of Group executive director, with the positions of Group CEO and Racing CEO both being left vacant.
+While his position was formally within the wider McLaren Group, it was understood that his role would focus only on the F1 team.
+The increasing awareness of the mediocrity of the car prompted a reshuffle in 2018: Brown was appointed McLaren Racing CEO in April, and when Boullier resigned in July, his position was divided between Gil de Ferran as sporting director and Andrea Stella as performance director.
+In May 2019, Andreas Seidl was appointed as the new team principal.
 In December 2022, Seidl left McLaren to join Sauber as CEO with Stella promoted to team principal.

 Since 2004 the team has been based at the McLaren Technology Centre in Woking, England.
 Facilities there include a wind tunnel and a driving simulator which is said to be the most sophisticated in the sport.
-The team has also created the McLaren Young Driver Programme, which currently has one driver signed to it.
+The team also created the McLaren Driver Development Programme, which currently has eight drivers signed to it as of July 2024.